 Here are our picks for the best campgrounds in Iowa.

 1. Maquoketa Caves State Park – Makoqueta

-Ledges offers 95 campsites; 40 with electrical hookups (1 of which is fully accessible), 42 non-electric (1 of which is fully accessible), and 12 hike-in.
-Modern rest rooms, showers, a trailer dump station and a playground are located in the campground.
-Advance campsite reservations can be made online through the park reservation system.
-Half of the campsites are still available on a first-come, first-serve basis.
-Learn more.
+Ledges offer 95 campsites; 40 with electrical hookups (1 of which is fully accessible), 42 non-electric (1 of which is fully accessible), and 12 hike-in.
+Modern restrooms, showers, a trailer dump station, and a playground dots the campground.

 5. Lake Red Rock Recreation Area – Madrid County